banner image

 When to Seek Help for Anxiety

-While many people believe the risk of postpartum mental health disorders disappear after 6-8 weeks post-delivery, the increased risk period for postpartum mental health disorders persists for up to TWO years post-delivery.
+While many people believe the risk of postpartum mental health disorders disappear after a few weeks or months post-delivery, the increased risk period for postpartum mental health disorders persists for up to 2 years post-delivery.

 This information is relevant for couples of all orientations.
 Adoptive parents, and those using IVF and surrogacy, are similarly at risk for developing postpartum mental health diagnoses.